v2fly/v2ray-examples/Shadowsocks-Websocket-Web-TLS/README.md

 ```
 RuntimeDirectory=ss-loop
 ```
-'ss-loop'corresponds to the "/var/run/ss-loop" folder in the "dsSettings" part of the config.json.
+'ss-loop' corresponds to the "/var/run/ss-loop" folder in the "dsSettings" part of the config.json.

 Execute the following commands to re-enable the v2ray.service.
 ```